laubsterboy/national-weather-service-alerts/national-weather-service-alerts/readme.txt

 **Note that the first time the plugin is activated the database tables used for location searching are built and this process can take up to a minute to complete, so please be patient.
-These tables are deleted from the database when the plugin is deactivatd and deleted from the WordPress admin Plugins area.**
+These tables are deleted from the database when the plugin is deactivated, and then deleted, in the WordPress admin Plugins area.**

-Once the plugin is installed and activated you can easily add weather alerts to your website by using the included NWS Alert widget or by using the [nws_alert] shortcode.
+Once the plugin is installed and activated you can easily add weather alerts to your website by using the included NWS Alerts widget or by using the [nws_alert] shortcode.
 The plugin adds a "National Weather Service Alerts" button to the WordPress editor that can be used to build properly formatted nws_alert shortcodes.

+For further documentation and developer reference check out the GitHub repository: https://github.com/laubsterboy/nws-alerts